 Do you need to resign from a job you were recently hired for?
 Perhaps you just started a new job, and the position is not what you hoped it would be.
-Or maybe a personal circumstance requires you to resign from your new job.
+Or maybe personal circumstances require you to resign from your new job.
 Either way, you want to resign as professionally and politely as possible.

 Before resigning, make sure leaving is definitely the right decision for you.
 Perhaps you could talk to your boss about modifying your responsibilities or your schedule?
 Or maybe you want to stick it out for a little while longer to see if things change.

 Speak with your boss in person, when possible, about your decision to resign.
 Be ready to explain your reason for resigning.
 Bring your formal resignation letter with you if you're meeting with your manager.

-This should be a professional letter, so it should be in a business letter format.
+Your resignation letter should be a professional letter, written in business letter format.
 Include your contact information, the date, and the employer’s information at the top.
 Use a professional salutation and a complimentary close.
 Be sure to sign your letter as well.